 Sciatica is severe back pain that you’ll probably want to seek treatment for.
 Sometimes stomach cramps or contractions can feel like back pain, so it could be a sign of preterm labor or uterine fibroids.

 When should I go to the doctor with my back pain?

-If it’s mild, let her know at your next visit — she may tell you some good ways to ease the pain.
-If it’s severe, came on all of the sudden or consists of rhythmic, cramp-like pains, it could actually be contractions, so contact your doc immediately.
+If it’s mild, let your OB know at your next visit — he or she may tell you some good ways to ease the pain.
+If it’s severe, came on all of the sudden or consists of rhythmic, cramp-like pains, it could actually be contractions, so contact your doctor immediately.